 When someone new enters a flow after qualifying based on the flow's trigger, they will immediately be scheduled for the first step in the series.

-- If you have a Time Delay before this first step, the recipient will remain in a Waiting state until the scheduled time arrives.
+- If you have a time delay before this first step, the recipient will remain in a Waiting area until the scheduled time arrives.
 The "scheduled" state for a recipient is the Waiting state.

 A recipient is only scheduled for one step in a flow at a time.